dmonty2/ArduinoMotionStairLights/README.md

 Components:
 * 5v 3A switching power supply.
 * ws2812b led strip
+* 470Ω resistor
 * 2x pir sensors
 * 1000uF capacitor.
+Optional for day/night sensor:
+* photocell
+* 10KΩ resistor

 Wiring is pretty simple:
-* All devices share the same 5V power.
+* All devices share the same 5V power with 1000uF capacitor.
 * 3 data pins are used: for the two pir sensors and the ws2812b strip.
 You may want to choose different data pins - the defaults are marked at the top of the file.
+* 470Ω resistor goes on the data pin of the ws2812b.

 Mounting:
 * PIR sensor glued into a blank wall face-plate with round hole drilled into it.